camacho/jquery_conf/README.md

 **Note - This project uses [grunt.js](http://gruntjs.com/) and [grunt-contrib-compass](https://github.com/gruntjs/grunt-contrib-compass)**

-To run grunt, first install the `grunt-cli` globally:
-`npm install -g grunt-cli`
+To run grunt, first install the `grunt-cli` globally: `npm install -g grunt-cli`.

 To run `grunt-compass-config`:
 > This task requires you to have Ruby, Sass, and Compass >=0.12.2